tinko26/ao/docs/api/src/ao_sys/ao_stream4acq.h.md

 typedef ao_spop_ptr_t ao_spop_acq_t;
 ```

-This type represents the popping of an acquired memory block from a stream.
+Represents the popping of an acquired memory block from a stream.

 ## `ao_spush_acq_t`